LuisR-ecu/Onlline-Eyetracking/README.md

 # Online Eye-Tracking Experiment

-This project is a web-based eye-tracking experiment using **Flask**, **JavaScript**, **WebGazer.js**, and **Python**.
+This project is a web-based eye-tracking experiment using Flask, JavaScript, WebGazer.js, and Python.
 It lets participants complete calibration, view randomized trials with images and audio, and records their gaze data for reaction time and gaze pattern analysis.

 All gaze data is saved automatically to Excel files for later analysis.